 *To cut down on fat, you can sub half of the coconut milk for vegetable broth, though it will make the curry thinner.
 (I didn't test it this way and can't guarantee the results).

-*Nutrition information is a rough estimate for 1 of 4 servings without sides (rice, tofu, greens, etc.).
+*Nutrition information is a rough estimate calculated without sides (rice, tofu, greens, etc.).

 *Inspired by the green curry at Mr. Farmer in Tokyo, Japan.